-Technically yes, the wood is treated with polyurethane to help with resilience and durability, but note that harsh outdoor conditions will degrade Gromeo’s wood faster overtime.
+For Gromeos with a wood face, the wood is treated with polyurethane to help with resilience and durability, but note that harsh outdoor conditions will degrade Gromeo’s wood faster overtime.
 The 1 year warranty only covers Gromeo for indoor use.

 Speaking of warranty, what is Gromeo’s?